 At Lennons, (“we”) are committed to protecting and respecting your privacy.

-The the data controller is Lennons Solicitors Limited (Company Number 06525900) whose registered office is at Chess Chambers, 2 Broadway Court, High Street, Chesham, Buckinghamshire HP5 1EG.
-Jenny Russell (our Compliance Officer for Legal Practice) is our nominated representative and she can be contacted at email@example.com or on 01494 773377.
+Lennons Solicitors Limited (Lennons) collects, uses and is responsible for personal information about you.
+When we do this, we are the “controller” of this information for the General Data Protection Regulation and other applicable data protection laws.
+The data controller is Lennons Solicitors Limited (Company Number 06525900) whose registered office is at Chess Chambers, 2 Broadway Court, High Street, Chesham, Buckinghamshire HP5 1EG.
+Sophie Cisler (our Compliance Manager and COLP) is our nominated representative and she can be contacted at email@example.com or on 01494 773377.

 - technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;